 Stewards of the Future provides funding and support for high school teachers and other educators to take students on field trips, to visit local sites of interest, and to engage in stewardship projects in their communities.

-Applications are now being accepted for the 2019 spring session of Stewards of the Future!
+Applications for the 2019 spring session of Stewards of the Future are now closed.

 The Stewards of the Future toolkit was created for teachers, leaders and students to inspire and support them in becoming involved in hands-on, place-based explorations of their communities, and the stewardship issues relevant to them.